 “A common sphere of congregation, what Jurgen Habermas has referred to as the ‘public sphere,’ can be a crucial site of discourse among community members, where private interests are set aside and democracies are enacted in order to determine collective good.

-Taking ‘social and political space’ in this context is therefore a process of people making a claim to the environments around them by whatever means available to them.
+Taking ‘social and political space’ in this context therefore entails a process of people making a claim to the environments around them by whatever means available to them.
 ‘Collective good,’ by extension, can be thought of as a complement to the African proverb that ‘it takes a village,’ in that it takes a village in democratized communication to determine collective good.
-As a a result, when people are denied access to such spaces by forces of state power and its local subsidiaries, they get creative.
+As a result, when people are denied access to such spaces by forces of state power and its local subsidiaries, they get creative.
 Or, they get active.

 “Scholars of working-class resistance have argued that ‘subaltern counter publics’ are sites where oppressed groups assert their humanity and refine their articulated opposition to dominant discourses about citizenship and social membership.”